 2017 Volunteer of the Year - Hank Graddy, Woodford County

 One of the initial founders of the Watershed Watch organization through his involvement with the Bluegrass Chapter of the Sierra Club, Hank has been a stalwart supporter of the organization ever since 1997!
-He continues to sample Glenns Creek in Woodford County and serve on the KRWW Board, as well providing representation for the Kentucky River Basin at the statewide Watershed Watch Board meetings.
+He continues to sample Glenns Creek in Woodford County and serve on the KRWW Board, as well as provide representation for the Kentucky River Basin at the statewide Watershed Watch board meetings.

 2016 Volunteer of the Year - Regina Donour, Letcher County